vmware-archive/gp-r/HomePage.md

 CONTENT TBD

 ### RPostgreSQL
-The [RPostgreSQL package](http://cran.r-project.org/web/packages/RPostgreSQL/index.html) provides a database interface and PostgreSQL driver for R that is compatible with the Greenplum database [RPostgreSQL].
+The [RPostgreSQL package](http://cran.r-project.org/web/packages/RPostgreSQL/index.html) provides a database interface and PostgreSQL driver for R that is compatible with the Greenplum database.
 This connection can be used to query the database in the normal fashion from within R code.
 We have found this package to be helpful for prototyping, working with datasets that can fit in-memory, and building visualizations.
 Generally speaking, using the RPostgreSQL interface does not lend itself to parallelization.

 Using RPostgreSQL has 3 steps: (i) create a database driver for PostgreSQL, (ii) connect to a specific database (iii) execute the query on GPDB and return results.